frankwang95/frankwang95.github.io/_posts/2019-12-03-simple-text-augmentation-experiment.md

 $$\sum_{j=1}^{|v(i)|} \phi_j v(i)_j + b$$

-Given a constant auto-regressive prior, a larger value from the computed expression above indicates that character $i$ ins $s$ is more likely to be a part of a positive segment.
+Given a constant auto-regressive prior, a larger value from the computed expression above indicates that character $$i$$ ins $$s$$ is more likely to be a part of a positive segment.

 In our earlier work, $$v(i)$$ was taken simply to be the concatenation of the 1-hot encoding of characters in a window about $$i$$.
 While this representation is simple to work with, it has the disadvantage of being a sparse-encoding of our vector window.
 In particular, given a window size $$W$$ and a character set of size $$N_\mathcal{A}$$, the vector $$v(i)$$ has dimension $$WN_\mathcal{A}$$.